joropeza/openai-o1-duck-hunt/README.md

 ### Prompt 3

 Ducks should always appear in the upper third of the canvas.
 Also, make them fly at a random speed, not too fast, not too slow.

+### Prompt 4

+Let's introduce a distance dimension.
+Each duck instance should have a distance from the shooter between 30 feet to 200 feet.
+Choose a distance for each instance at random.
+Scale the size of the duck so that ducks that are further away appear smaller.
+Use the current size for ducks that are 50 feet away.
+Ducks that are 200 feet away should be much smaller.